Futtawuh/EnderCNC/README.md

 * You should print out the lmu bearing test print to see that they fit snug. (to be added)

-## Why all the random parts?

-This was never really ment to be shared as it was a personal pet project, it used 98% parts i had laying around and was made with those parts in mind, so thats why it has some
-.. strange choices.
-My goal was to not spend a lot of money, it cost me around 20$ in nuts, bolts and 8mm ID bearings/pulleys.  (not counting price for parts i had on hand)

 ## Weakpoints: (so far)

 * Youll have to extend stepper wires.